-Hey, my name is Maurice and I’ve been into Weight Training, Calisthenics and Gymnastics for over 8 years now.
-I’m a physiotherapist and personal trainer and have worked with the world class of sports.
+My name is Maurice, I’ve been into weight training, Calisthenics and Gymnastics for over 10 years now.
+I’m a physiotherapist and personal trainer and I'm helping others achieve results the best way possible.

 I also ask that if I ever say anything that captures your interest, that you get involved within my site.
 I love to talk